tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 1. HEAD: Last commit's snapshot, next parent
 2. Index: proposed next commit's snapshot (the "staging area")
-3. Working Directory (or working tree): the "sandbox" where you can try changes out before committing them to your staging area (index) and then to history
+3. **Working Directory (or Working tree)**: the "sandbox" where you can try changes out before committing them to your staging area (index) and then to history

+- Your "repository" is not a tree, it is the commit history stored inside the `.git/` directory:
+  * You have your **local repository** and...
+  * The **upstream repository** or the public repository thường ở trên Github.

 Git will look at the `index` when you run `git commit`.